-“A 30-year-old woman must choose between her bottom and her face,” Catherine Deneuve famously declared, and you’ve heard it before: after a certain age, you have to make a choice between your—ahem—derrière and your visage.
+“A 30-year-old woman must choose between her bottom and her face,” Catherine Deneuve famously declared.
+You’ve heard it before: After a certain age, you have to make a choice between your—ahem—derrière and your visage.
 Basically, the “theory” assumes the tighter and firmer the former gets, the saggier and sadder the latter.
 Unfortunately, at not even quite 40, that age-old maxim seems to be holding all kinds of true for me.

 First, a little backstory.
-Before Thanksgiving I embarked on a new fitness regime for a story for a magazine.
-With the help of trainer Heather Marr, a former model and bodybuilder whose client roster consists almost entirely of models, I was to train and eat like a Victoria’s Secret Angel for 2 weeks.
-My workouts included doing moves like the aptly titled “deathcrawl” (a walking plank thing), boxjumps and about five different variations on the lunge.
+I recently embarked on a new fitness regime for a magazine story.
+With the help of trainer Heather Marr, a former model and bodybuilder whose client roster consists almost entirely of models, I was to train and eat like a Victoria’s Secret Angel for two weeks.
+My workouts included moves like the aptly titled “deathcrawl” (a walking plank thing), boxjumps, and about five different variations on the lunge.
 At the same time I survived on a low-fat, high-protein, no-refined-sugar, no-wine, no-gluten diet.

 I love to exercise, but I also love my wine, bread and cheese.
 As a food editor, following a restricted diet was difficult, but the results I was seeing with my figure kept me on track.
 After one week my abs were decidedly more chiseled; after two, my body looked all-over leaner and more toned.
 Heather continued to send me daily workouts over email and checked in with me about my diet.
-For example, when I went on vacation in Australia, she gave me some guidelines on how to eat and drink while on the road (there were lots of hard-boiled eggs, steamed fish entrees and tequila and sodas).
-By the end of December my body looked better than it had since my mid-20s when I got pregnant with the first of my three kids.
+For example, when I went on vacation in Australia, she gave me some guidelines on how to eat and drink while on the road (there were lots of hard-boiled eggs, steamed fish entrees, and tequila and sodas).
+In a month, my body looked better than it had since my mid-20s when I got pregnant with the first of my three kids.

 The only problem was my face.
 I had dark circles under my eyes and my nasal labial folds—already bothersome to me—had deepened.
 I looked tired and haggard, the exact opposite of what I actually felt.
 But I also loved my new body.
 The question was: could I have both the body of my dreams and a youthful-looking face?

-One of his current favorites is Infini, a relatively new-to-market, nonsurgical fractional energy device that uses microneedles to deliver RF (radiofrequency) energy 1, 2 or 3 millimeters under the skin.
-“The current can only pass at the very tip of the needles, well below where lasers typically reach, allowing us to remodel and tighten collagen fibers of the skin at a deeper layer,” explains Dr. Anolik.
-The downtime is minimal—the skin may appear pink and irritated for 2-3 days post treatment—and you can see results within 5 days.
+One of his current favorites is Infini, a relatively new-to-market, nonsurgical fractional energy device that uses microneedles to deliver radiofrequency energy under the skin.
+“The current can only pass at the very tip of the needles, well below where lasers typically reach.
+This allows us to remodel and tighten collagen fibers of the skin at a deeper layer,” explains Dr. Anolik.
+The downtime is minimal; the skin may appear pink and irritated for 2-3 days post treatment.
+You can see results within five days.

-He also advises patients to take a more holistic approach to their skin care, and to lose weight slowly.
+He also advises patients to take a more holistic approach to their skincare, and to lose weight slowly.
 “If you suddenly starve yourself, it causes stress and inflammation in the body and the skin will not appreciate that.
-It’s important to eat well, to get plenty of Omega fatty acids and nutrients to allow your skin to remain looking good.”
+It’s important to eat well, and to get plenty of Omega fatty acids and nutrients to allow your skin to remain looking good.”

-Dr. Doris Day, a cosmetic dermatologist in New York and a Charlotte’s Book expert dermatologist, takes her advice a step farther, counseling patients to lay off their workout routines when she feels they are taking it to the extreme—and looking worse for wear because of it.
-“There is such a thing as runner’s face or exercise face,” says Dr. Day.
+Dr. Doris Day, a cosmetic dermatologist in New York and a Charlotte’s Book expert, takes her advice a step further.
+She counsels patients to lay off their workout routines when she feels they are taking it to the extreme and looking worse for wear because of it.
+“There is such a thing as ‘runner’s face’ or ‘exercise face,’” says Dr. Day.
 “It’s a different look than someone who is just skinny.
 Moderation is the best thing.”
-She tackles skin laxity issues with neuromodulators (like Botox), fillers and skin tightening treatments like Thermage and Ultherapy, and also recommends what she calls a “high-antioxidant, low-crap diet” that includes very little processed foods and lots of fruits and vegetables.
-“In addition to a healthy lifestyle, combining treatments and devices can make a very big difference,” says Dr. Day.

 In my first session, Dr. Liotta zaps my sunspots and the little capillaries on my nostrils with two different wavelengths.
 Neither hurts very much.
 Then she changes the setting of the laser once again so that it doesn’t zap my skin with concentrated energy but gently heats it to encourage collagen production.
-Some people feel like they are sunburned after the treatment but I felt close to zero irritation after the treatment.
+Some people feel like they’re sunburned after the treatment but I felt close to zero irritation afterwards.

 And as for the results?
 Within the first few days, the spots on my face darken and then begin to slough off, almost like tiny coffee grains.
-Two weeks later, my skin looks much more even and clear—two friends say I’m glowing when I see them for dinner—and I can notice an impressive amount of tightening after just one session.
+Two weeks later, my skin looks much more even and clear.
+I notice an impressive amount of tightening and two friends say I’m glowing when I see them for dinner.
 I can’t wait for my next treatment.
 Like my body, it turns out my face is a work in progress, too.

 Now the only question that remains is: what to do with the saggy skin on my tummy?

-To stay on top of Tatiana’s transformation, follow her at @tatiboncompagni on Instagram and watch for her updates on Charlotte’s Book.
+To stay on top of Tatiana’s transformation, follow her on Instagram.